 Each evening the in-house chef prepares a sumptuous meal based on Swiss tradition and cuisine.
 One of the highlights of every night is the bread table.
-Set with three to five delicious daily baked breads, this table keeps you coming back for more.
-From appetizer plate to desert, each course seems to build the delightful chorus of flavor.
+Set with three to five delicious daily baked bread, this table keeps you coming back for more.
+From the appetizer plate to the dessert, each course seems to build a delightful chorus of flavor.

 Grindelwald Valey From Mannlichen Favorite: Bread, Salad: Salat Mexicaine, Bread, Soup: Gansesuppe (Goose Soup), Bread, Main Course: Buntbarschfilet – Kapernsauce – Krauterpruee (Tilapia filet prepared in a caper herb puree sauce), Dessert: Pana Cotta.